Our verdict

 Fits just right!

-The heel is really well built.
-Well padded, not too rigid but enough to prevent heel slippage, and it doesn't irritate your Achilles.
+The heel is really well-built.
+Well padded, not too rigid but enough to prevent heel slippage, and it never irritated our Achilles.

-The overlays keep the foot in place.
-And in the midfoot, the fit is neither too snug nor too sloppy.
+The overlays helped to keep our foot in place.
+And in the midfoot, the fit was neither too snug nor too sloppy.

-It's also very stretchy, almost like those of the early Boosts; it adapts to the shape and size of the foot.
-According to reviewers, there's no need to lace-lock at all.
+The shoe is also very stretchy, almost like those of the early Boosts; it adapts to the shape and size of the foot.
+We don't think there's any need to lace-lock at all.

 The trade-off for such incredible breathability and stretchiness is, of course, durability.
 The upper didn't stand a chance against our Dremel.